twisted/twisted/docs/core/development/policy/coding-standard.rst

 Try to choose names which are both easy to remember and meaningful.
-Some silliness is OK at the module naming level (see :api:`twisted.spread <twisted.spread>` ...) but when choosing class names, be as precise as possible.
+Some sillin ess is OK at the module naming level (see :api:`twisted.spread <twisted.spread>` ...) but when choosing class names, be as precise as possible.